Gas Discharge Lamps

 Cold and Hot Electrodes

 Some gas discharge lamps (hot cathode lamps) require high temperatures of the electrodes, at least of the cathode (for operation with DC current), because only then one obtains sufficiently strong thermionic emission of electrons into the gas.
 That can be achieved in high pressure lamps (see below) by operation with high enough power density.
-In other cases, the electrodes are filaments, somewhat similar to those as used in incandescent lamps; they can be heated with an electrical current to the required temperature.
+In other cases, the electrodes are filaments, somewhat similar to those as used in incandescent lamps; they can be heated with an electric current to the required temperature.
 Often, for example in ordinary fluorescent lamps, one uses active heating mostly for startup; the lower filament current during normal operation leads only to weak heating.
 The thermionic emission may be enhanced with a thin oxide coating on the metallic electrode.

 There are also cold cathode lamps where the electrodes can be relatively cool, and field emission is exploited.
 The required ignition voltage may then be substantially higher.
 Such lamps have been widely used in flat panel displays, before they have been largely replaced with light emitting diodes (LEDs).